getml/getml-community/README.md

 ./getML install
 ```

-Alternatively, you install the API from this repository:
+Alternatively, you install the API from this repository.
+If you do this, you also have to install the engine as indicated above:

 ```bash
 # Changes directory